Sunshine Meadows offers a remarkable combination of mountain scenery, colorful wildflowers and easy-to-access trails

 After 35 years of rambling throughout the Canadian Rockies, the trails at Banff’s Sunshine Meadows continue to command my attention.
 The publishers of Lonely Planet Discover Canada guidebook are similarly impressed.
 They designate this one of the top five hiking areas in Canada.

 Normally you have to walk for hours to reach treeline meadows, high alpine zones where the forest is sparse, colorful wildflowers bloom mid-summer and expansive vistas abound.
-But Sunshine Meadows is accessed in minutes via the summer shuttle that ferries walkers to 7082 ft (2159 m) and trails that fan out from the ski area nature centre.
-From here, I have taken trips ranging from a backpacking expedition to Mt Assiniboine (‘Matterhorn’ of the Rockies) to a one-hour stroll to Standish Lookout for a great view of pretty Rock Isle Lake.
+But Sunshine Meadows is accessed in minutes via the Sightseeing Gondola and Alpine Shuttle that ferries walkers to 7082 ft (2159 m), chairlift ride and trails that fan out from the Sunshine Village.
+From here, I have taken trips ranging from a backpacking expedition to Mt Assiniboine (‘Matterhorn’ of the Rockies) to a one-hour stroll to pretty Rock Isle Lake.

 My favourite day hike at Sunshine Meadows is the relatively easy 7 km (4.3 mi) loop past picturesque Rock Isle, Larix and Grizzly lakes.
 The route straddles the Continental Divide, traverses rocky ridges, crosses streams and skirts stands of larch trees that glow fiery gold in the autumn sun.